 - Off‑peak luxury: Some destinations (like alpine resorts or beach towns) have high and low seasons.
 In shoulder seasons, upscale properties can be surprisingly affordable.

-Destination research is easier when you use a mix of official tourism websites and booking platforms.
-Sites like booking.com let you filter by star rating, review score, and amenities, which can quickly reveal where comfortable stays are plentiful and reasonably priced.
+Booking.com let you filter by star rating, review score, and amenities, which can quickly reveal where comfortable stays are plentiful and reasonably priced.

-Step 3: Budgeting for Comfort Without Overspending
+Step 3: Budgeting for comfort without overspending

 A comfort‑focused trip doesn’t have to be extravagant; it just requires smart budgeting.